-Indigenous year 9 scholarship students connect with their heritage in the outback, with support from the Medibank Community Fund.
+Indigenous students connect with their cultural heritage in the outback, with support from Medibank

 Sleeping under the stars, gathering bush tucker, visiting remote Aboriginal communities in Central Australia… for 16 girls from Indigenous backgrounds receiving Yalari scholarships, the Year 9 Outback Camp provided an enriching opportunity to connect with their culture, strengthen their friendships, and build leadership skills.